zznffp/POSTER-V2-ResNet18/README.md

     valid/
 ```

-The folder `valid/` is used as the evaluation split in the training scripts.
+The folder name `valid/` follows the implementation convention used by the training scripts.
+For RAF-DB and CAER-S, it contains the official test split.
+For FANE, it contains the held-out 20% test split used only for evaluation and not for training or hyperparameter selection.

 ## Required Checkpoints